 J.C. began his career as a new media novelist, using strategies such as podcasting, social media and crowdsourcing to create and distribute his acclaimed 7th Son thriller novels.
 The years-long endeavor was successful: 7th Son: Descent was later published by St. Martin's Press.

 His 2009 novel Personal Effects: Dark Art (co-written with digital storytelling pioneer and game designer Jordan Weisman) featured online and physical transmedia elements that blurred the reader’s role from passive consumer to active participant.
-Personal Effects is in development as a television series, with Gore Verbinski executive producing.

 No stranger to conference speaking, J.C. has presented on transmedia storytelling at such events as ARGFest 2013, PAX East 2012, Multi-PlatFORUM 2012 (keynote), ARGfest 2011 (Guest of Honor keynote) and Dragon*Con (2007, 2008).
 In 2011, he taught a week-long transmedia storytelling workshop to graduate students at Austria’s Danube University Krems.